-post-publish
+post-publish keytype duration;

 How long after inactivation a key should be deleted from the zone.
 Note: If roll-per iod is not set, this value is ignored.
-Takes two arguments: keytype (eihter "zsk" or "ksk") and a duration.
-A default value for this option can be set in algorithm policies as well as in policy classes or zone policies.
+The keytype is either "zsk" or "ksk".
+A default duration for this option can be set in algorithm policies as well as in policy classes or zone policies.
 The default is one month.

-pre-publish
+pre-publish keytype duration;

 How long before activation a key should be published.
 Note: If roll-period is not set, this value is ignored.
-Takes two arguments: keytype (either "zsk" or "ksk") and a duration.
-A default value for this option can be set in algorithm policies as well as in policy classes or zone policies.
+The keytype is either "zsk" or "ksk".
+A default duration for this option can be set in algorithm policies as well as in policy classes or zone policies.
 The default is one month.

-roll-period
+roll-period keytype duration;

 How frequently keys should be rolled over.
-Takes two arguments: keytype (eihter "zsk" or "ksk") and a duration.
-A default value for this option can be set in algorithm policies as well as in policy classes or zone policies.
-If no policy is configured, the default is one year for ZSK's.
-KSK's do not roll over by default.
+The keytype is either "zsk" or "ksk".
+A default duration for this option can be set in algorithm policies as well as in policy classes or zone policies.
+If no policy is configured, the default is one year for ZSKs.
+KSKs do not roll over by default.